vosaul/status.im/docs/status_web_api.md

 To make requests to the Status JavaScript API, send a message using the `window.postMessage` API.
 This message must be sent with a payload object containing a type property with a value of `'STATUS_API_REQUEST'` and a `permissions` property for the requested permissions, e.g. `“CONTACT_CODE”`.

-Status will notify the DApp of successful API exposure by returning a message via the `window.postMessage` API.
-This message will contain a payload object with a type property value of `'STATUS_API_SUCCESS'` as well as a property for granted permissions, e.g. `“CONTACT_CODE”`.
+Status will notify the DApp of successful API exposure by dispatching an event on `window` object.
+This event will contain a `detail` object with allowed `permissions` and `data` properties.

-Status will expose a JavaScript API as a global `STATUS_API` variable on the `window` object.

 #### JavaScript API properties